kysondev/pulsenext/README.md

 ## Example Workflow

-1. Create a new project using `phizy-stack`:
+1. Create a new project using `pulsenext`:

    ```
-   phizy-stack create my-nextjs-app
+   pulsenext create my-nextjs-app
    ```

 2. Navigate to your project directory: